zfoteff/bardown/README.md

 ## Contents

-### Bardown Interface (Name W.I.P.)
+### Player Interface
 Front end interface for the Player Data Service to query for players/teams/coaches and statistics data.
-Renders HTML pages using data from the Bardown Data Service
+Renders HTML pages using data from the Player Data Service

 ![More info here](./src/player_interface/README.md)